Ever thought of using your seamanship skills gained through boat angling?

 because as a regular motor angling skipper you are always aware of wind and

-water.
-Watch out for one or two WAFI’s cutting across your bow, which you
+channel; you watch out for one or two WAFI’s cutting across your bow, which you

 should give way to, watch for the odd hazard and the odd bit of wash, not